 Issues & AdvocacyGet Involved

-In just over a month, AIA members from across the nation will descend on Washington, D.C. for the 2013 Grassroots Legislative and Leadership Conference.
-During part of the conference, the attendees will get the chance to meet with their members of Congress to discuss issues important to the AIA.
-If you are attending Grassroots, you may already be wondering what those issues will be, and AIA Advocacy has the tools you need to prepare for your meetings!
+In mid-March, AIA members from across the nation will descend on Washington, D.C., for the 2014 Grassroots Legislative and Leadership Conference.
+During the Conference, the attendees will get the chance to meet with their members of Congress to discuss issues important to the AIA.
+The AIA Government Relations and Outreach team has the tools you need to prepare for your meetings.

-Whatever option you choose, being informed about the AIA federal agenda before your Capitol Hill meetings is essential.
-Prepare yourself to make a difference by watching the federal agenda webinar today.
+Whatever option you choose, being informed about the AIA agenda before your Capitol Hill meetings is essential.
+Together we can make a difference!

 For more information on the agenda and how you can share it with your elected representatives, click here.